mathieucarbou/YaSolR/docs/manual.md

 - `Bypass`: Activate or deactivate dimmer bypass (force heating) Only available when the bypass is not in automatic mode.
   Otherwise the bypass state is displayed.

-**Relays:**

-- `Relay X Manual Control`: ON/OFF switch to control the relay manually.
-  Only available when the relay is not in automatic mode.
-  Otherwise the relay state is displayed.

 > ##### TIP
 >